swamysouji/GitHubActions/README.md

 When an attempt is made to push into the main branch, GitHub action push setups up a build, test, and deploy pipeline---
 ---again--
+---testing actions by making chnage here and commit it---